Domain Coverage & Hidden Requirements

 Why Scenarios Are Ambiguous

-Ambiguity in CTA scenarios is a deliberate design choice.
-The exam tests your ability to:
+Ambiguity in CTA scenarios is deliberate.
+The exam tests the ability to:

 - Handle vague client requirements (a daily reality for architects)